3 Things You Need to Know About Alcohol and Breastfeeding

 Drinking while nursing may not be illegal, but experts say large amounts of alcohol can be harmful for a breastfeeding baby.
 So are smaller amounts safe?
 And if so, how much is too much?
 That's less clear.

-"It's definitely gray," says Catherine Herway, MD, assistant director of maternal fetal medicine at Staten Island University Hospital.
+"It's definitely gray," says Catherine Herway, MD, a maternal fetal medicine specialist with CrystalRun Healthcare in Middletown, New York.
 There just aren't enough good-quality studies to give us the full picture, she adds.

-Mothers of newborns less than three months old should be extra careful about drinking as the baby's brain is still developing and very vulnerable, says Beth Conover, a nurse practitioner at the University of Nebraska Medical Center in Omaha and a member of the board of directors of MotherToBaby, a non-profit organization that provides information to mothers and healthcare professionals about alcohol and medication exposure during pregnancy and breastfeeding.
+Mothers of newborns less than three months old should be extra careful about drinking, as the baby's brain is still developing and very vulnerable, says Beth Conover, a nurse practitioner at the University of Nebraska Medical Center in Omaha.

 Studies have also shown that when there's alcohol in breast milk, babies drink less and may not grow as well, Dr. Herway says.
-One study found that when mothers had more than one drink daily during breastfeeding their babies had impaired motor development (but not mental development) at age 1, though a later study did not duplicate that finding.
+One study found that when mothers had more than one drink daily during breastfeeding, their babies had impaired motor development (but not mental development) at age 1, though a later study did not duplicate that finding.
+A more recent study, though, did find mental development issues in children who had been exposed to alcohol through breast milk: At ages 6 and 7, these children did not perform as well as other children on reasoning tests.

 That said, there are ways to drink responsibly without endangering your baby.
 Here are three things you need to know about alcohol and nursing.